As a child, Jason Marsalis watched old television shows as much for the music as for anything the characters were doing onscreen.

 New Orleans is full of musical families, dating back to the beginning of jazz.
 The Barbarins, the Cottrells, the Lasties, the Gabriels, the Batistes and the Jordans are just a few of many.

-Marsalis says his family is anomalous because neither his father, Ellis, nor his brothers Branford, Wynton or Delfeayo had an early interest in New Orleans traditional jazz.
+Marsalis says his family is anomalous because neither his father, Ellis (who died in 2020, after this program aired), nor his brothers Branford, Wynton or Delfeayo had an early interest in New Orleans traditional jazz.
 Instead of listening to Louis Armstrong and the Hot Five or Jelly Roll Morton’s Red Hot Peppers, they were all ears for more modern heroes like trumpet players Clifford Brown and Miles Davis or r&b stars Marvin Gaye and Earth Wind and Fire.

 Jason says the family’s traditional jazz roots are on his mother’s side.
 Dolores Marsalis (neé Ferdinand) is a distant cousin of the clarinetist Alphonse Picou.
 His solo on the early 20th century classic, “High Society,” is still turning heads.
 Other distant maternal cousins include bassist Marlin Young, who reportedly played with Duke Ellington, and New Orleans trombonist Wendell Eugene.